EzeOnoky/Project-Base-Learning-9/README.md

 ![9_6](https://github.com/EzeOnoky/Project-Base-Learning-9/assets/122687798/b6a98010-c355-479b-b035-34fe30dcb8d7)

-In configuration of my Jenkins freestyle project, I choose Git repository, I also provided there the link to the Project 7 GitHub repository and credentials (user/password) so Jenkins could access files in the repository.
+In configuration of my Jenkins freestyle project, I choose Git repository, I also provided there the link to the Project 7 GitHub repository and credentials (user/password) so Jenkins could access files in the repository. `Also specify the branch containing code`....this involves changing from master to main on the branch name

 ![9_7](https://github.com/EzeOnoky/Project-Base-Learning-9/assets/122687798/90778d41-355d-4b8f-b1ef-7204fce7abd3)